rohithkk/nodecommands/README.md

-# nodecommands

-## Frequently used NodeJS and NPM commands
+# Frequently used NodeJS and NPM commands

 Check the npm version installed